Someday (Mariah Carey song): Release and remixes

+The English electronic group Rezonance Q released a remix which peaked at number 29 on the UK Singles Chart in early 2003.

 On July 24, 2020, along with the celebration of the 30th-anniversary of her album Mariah Carey, she released the song as an extended play, titled Someday EP, which contains the remixes from the US maxi single, as well as previously unreleased remixes, including the 'House Dub Version', the 'New Jack Dub Version' and the 'New Jack Bonus Beats'.

 MTV Unplugged version

 Despite having released two highly successful albums, Mariah Carey and Emotions (1991), the singer had yet to embark on world tour because of stage-fright and the possible negative effects of singing vocally strenuous songs every night.
 Many critics were unconvinced with her reasoning, and accused her of manipulating her vocals in the studio.
 In response, Carey appeared on MTV Unplugged to perform a small selection of her songs live in 1992.
 For her rendition of "Someday", she altered the arrangement and stripped it back to give it a rawer sound.
 This version was produced by Carey and Afanasieff and recorded live at the Kaufman Astoria Studios in New York City on March 16, 1992.
 In the liner notes of #1 to Infinity, Carey expressed her dislike toward the original studio version on Mariah Carey and stated that she wished she could "delete some of the overproduction," which is why she decided to include the MTV Unplugged version on the compilation instead.
 Another arrangement of the song was also included on the set-list of Carey's Las Vegas residency show, #1 to Infinity (2015–17).